 The history of taxes and the power of corporations.
 The majority of people hate taxes but this is only because they don’t understand how the tax law works, or how to make it work in their favor.
 Truly successful people take the time to gain an understanding of the tax law, and then reap the benefits.
 The US Tax Code favors entrepreneurs and real estate investors.
 There are incredible tax implications for owning rental real estate.
-I had the pleasure of having Kiyosaki’s personal tax advisor on the podcast to talk about this exact topic.

 The rich invent money.
 Most people are of the mindset that they should work harder at their paycheck-based job, and try to save a little bit every month.
 The problem with this is that it takes forever, and the return on investment is low.
 But rich people build their financial intelligence, and gain a deep understanding of investments in order to create more money.
 That’s why at Morris Invest we’re all about ROI!

 Work to learn—don’t work for money.
 For most people, job security is everything.
 But when you own cash-flowing rental real estate properties, your job is no longer all about the money.
 That’s true freedom.